SumoLogic/sumologic-documentation/docs/sdo/quickstart-sdo-github.md

 ---
-id: quickstart-github
+id: quickstart-sdo-github
+title: Visualize GitHub Data in Sumo Logic
+sidebar_label: GitHub Data Quickstart
 ---
-# Visualize GitHub Data in Sumo Logic

 This guide will walk you through creating a Sumo Logic account as well as getting GitHub data visualized in Sumo Logic.
 At the end, you will have: